EMMC-ASBL/oteapi-core/docs/index.md

 Standard transformation strategies: *celery/remote*

+The tranformation strategy has consolidated the execution of the transformation with the `get()` method to unify the strategy interfaces.
+`get()` is intended to start an asynchronous process and return a *task_id* which can be queried using the `status()` method (outside of pipeline)

 ## Entry points for plugins

 The way strategies are registered and found is through [entry points](https://packaging.python.org/en/latest/specifications/entry-points/).